kriller500/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file |Displays
-8-cwd_state |script that writes into the file ls_cwd_content the result of the command ls -la 9-duplicate_last_line | script that duplicates the last line of the file iacta
+8-cwd_state |script that writes into the file ls_cwd_content the result of the command ls -la 9-duplicate_last_line | script that duplicates the last line of the file iacta 10-no_more_js | script that deletes js files in working folder